 Coloring isn’t just for kids anymore; adults have demanded their art supplies too.

-In college, I remember breaking out my coloring books and crayons when I felt a periodic surge of stress.
-It was a fun way to quiet my worries.
-But I’ve since enjoyed coloring for no particular reason at all.
+In college, I remember breaking out my coloring books and crayons when I felt the periodic surge of stress.
+It was a fun way to quiet my worries, but I’ve since enjoyed coloring for no particular reason at all.
 It’s just fun.

 The adult coloring book market has made quite a scene in recent months.
 Local bookstores – and even grocery stores – have entire shelves devoted to a wide variety of themed designs.
-Some people have even taken it a step further, converting entire walls of their homes to coloring book art.
+Some enthusiasts have even taken it a step further, devoting entire walls of their homes to coloring book art.

 Art is a form of self-care, and fortunately there are endless forms of art to choose from.
 It just so happens that coloring is one of the cheapest and easiest.
 It doesn’t require a lot of concentration to color within the lines, which makes it easy to carry on a conversation with someone while you’re doing it.